Giovani-Merlin/wbdsm/README.md

 ## Requirements

-Docker, MongoDB, Redis, npm and nodejs 18
+Docker, MongoDB, Redis, npm and nodejs 18.
+Python versions used was 3.9.16

 ## How to use